Feyerabend/cc/ch08/sec8.13/README.md

 It is neither the whole of rationality nor merely a technical instrument.
 It provides disciplined frameworks within which inference becomes transparent, reproducible, and open to scrutiny.

-Its historical trajectory runs from ancient logic through symbolic formalization, foundational crises, computability theory, and modern proof assistants.
+Its historical trajectory runs from ancient logic through symbolic formalisation, foundational crises, computability theory, and modern proof assistants.
 What began as an attempt to codify valid argument evolved into a general theory of inferential structure itself.
 Today formal reasoning underlies mathematics, programming languages, verification, and artificial intelligence,